-Whatever has happened, online bullying can be stopped.
+But whatever has happened, online bullying can be stopped and it is never your fault.

-There are a lot of different ways to cope with bullying, an important first step is to tell someone what’s happening.
+There is a lot of support out there to help young people cope with bullying.
+An important first step is to tell someone what’s happening.

 Don't hide it!